makerdao/lockstake/README.md

 Note: The caller authed requirement for the recipient `urn` in the first path is just an extra safety measure to avoid migrating collateral to an undesired `urn`.
 However for the second path it is indeed mandatory as migrating debt increases the debt of the recipient `urn`.

-Note 2: the second path can encounter reverts on its execution, for example restrictions in the `line` of the `ilk` for the new Engine, or `dust` configuration between the two engines `ilk`s.
-So it might happen, that for a specific `urn` migration, it could be required that the user needs to manually repay totally or partially the debt or might even require to need to generate new debt for the migration to succeed.
+Note 2: the second path can encounter reverts on its execution, for example `dust` configuration between the two engines `ilk`s.
+So it might happen, that for a specific `urn` migration, it could be required that the user needs to manually repay the debt.
 There might be other cases a part from these previous examples that could block a specific migration, the important thing to consider is that this is just a utility, so repaying totally the debt in a manual manner should always solve these issues.

 Note 3: Migration won't transfer the `VoteDelegate` nor the farm selected in the old `urn` to the destination one.
 This needs to be manually done by an `urn` authed user directly in the new Engine (before or after the migration).